 This course focuses on techniques for developing lesson plans, unit plans and course overviews which incorporate objectives, evaluation and a variety of teaching-learning strategies.
-Fieldbased experiences and simulations in lesson presentation and classroom management are required.
+Field based experiences and simulations in lesson presentation and classroom management required.

-EDU 548/ ENG 548 Teaching Writing and Speaking in the Elementary and Secondary Classroom 3 Credits
+EDU 548 Teaching Writing and Speaking 3 Credits in the Elementary and Secondary Classroom and Assessment Prerequisites: Acceptance into Phase II